Glossary of Sewing Terms

-Buttonhole: A cut in the fabric that is bound with stitching and is just big enough for a button to pass through.
+Buttonhole: Example shown below (click image to learn more).
+A cut in the fabric that is bound with stitching and is just big enough for a button to pass through.

-Casing: Fabric enevelopes used to encase elastic, drawstrings, etc. in garments.
+Casing: Fabric envelopes used to encase elastic, drawstrings, etc. in garments.

 Count: Number of warp/weft intersections per inch.
 The higher the number, the higher the weave.